15 home insurance myths to stop believing now

 Home insurance can be a tricky topic, and if you’re not reading the fine print, you could be relying on inaccurate myths to inform your coverage decisions.
 Luckily, InsurEye, a Canadian insurance education site has compiled a massive list of 111 insurance myths that are out there.
-Last month we looked at the top 10 auto insurance myths to debunk.
-This month we’ll look at the top 15 home insurance myths and get the facts.
+This month, let’s look at the top 15 home insurance myths and get the facts.

 FACT: Unlike auto insurance, home insurance has not been made mandatory by the government.
 If you own the property and have a mortgage on it, often, your bank or lender will require that you hold an active home insurance policy and name them on that policy.
 If you do not own the property but are renting it, your landlord may require that you have renter’s insurance.